 Any outdoor space has been a saviour of late.
 Reflected by the fact gardening has experienced an unprecedented surge, with Google data showing an impressive 39 per cent increase in online searches, year-on-year.

-From making quirky squirrel picnic tables to taking on 2020’s top trend of growing our own fruit and veg, we’ve become a nation of budding green-fingered amateur gardeners.
+From making quirky squirrel picnic tables to taking on last year’s top trend of growing our own fruit and veg, we've become a nation of budding green-fingered amateur gardeners.

 The team at Love the Garden (opens in new tab) have analysed over 100 different garden-related hashtags on Instagram, to uncover the growing trends.

 More to inspire: Garden trends – the key looks and must-haves for your garden

 See what the study predicts to be bigger than ever for the year ahead...

 1. Balcony gardening